Career | 7 mins read

 Although my trajectory in the company was looking good, I didn’t exactly like the company culture.
 I remember my first few months there when my batchmates made a big deal about some dance stuff for a company event that I straight-out declined to join.
 That got me a negative reputation from my batchmates, but I’m glad that I didn’t care one bit.
 Well, I was a regular in the promotion ceremony which happens only once a year.

 To this day, I hate those events.
 I’m in a position now to influence other individuals to stop this stupidity, and let others join if they want to, but making a big deal about it if they don’t?
 That’s childishness.
 We hired individuals for a specific role and that’s the only thing we should make a big deal of.
-Talk about priorities from this people who were stuck up on college life.
+Talk about priorities from these people who were stuck up on college life.
 You didn’t join the company to be a company clown, dude.

 The other thing I disliked was the overtime.
 The longest overtime I rendered for the company was 36 hours.
 It was the worst during the last project I got involved in, which is also the project that sent me to Japan for the final time, which wasn’t much of a great experience apart from the Kobe and USJ trip on the weekend.